Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Methodology

-We use a Monte Carlo (MC) generator to simulate the production of particles as a result of the annihilation of DM through $S$ according to the model described in Section~\ref{sec:model}.
-We make use of \texttt{MG5\_@MC}~\cite{Alwall:2011uj} as our primary tool to generate events for the $2\to 2$ and $2\to 3$ scattering processes.
-The MC generator is interfaced with \texttt{Pythia 8}~\cite{Sj_strand_2008} to hadronize intermediate partons.
+We use an MC generator to simulate the production of particles as a result of the annihilation of DM through $S$ according to the model described in Section~\ref{sec:model}.
+We make use of \texttt{MG5\_@MC} \cite{Alwall:2011uj} as our primary tool to generate events for the $2\to 2$ and $2\to 3$ scattering processes.
+The MC generator is interfaced with \texttt{Pythia 8} \cite{Sj_strand_2008} to hadronize intermediate partons.
 We varied the DM mass between 200 to 1000 GeV for the $2\to 3$ scattering and 75 to 1000 GeV for the $2\to 2$ scattering with 100 GeV spacing.
-In Fig.~\ref{fig:yields} we display a complete set of yield spectra for positrons and anti-protons for 2$\to$2 and 2$\to$3 scattering.
-These graphs display the number of particles per annihilation per unit energy, dN/dE, and the yield functions binned in energy intervals of 0.5 GeV.
+In Fig.~\ref{fig:yields1} and \ref{fig:yields2} we display a complete set of yield spectra for positrons and anti-protons for 2$\to$2 and 2$\to$3 scattering.
+These graphs display the number of particles per annihilation per unit energy, $\td{n_i}{E}{}$, and the yield functions binned in energy intervals of 0.5 GeV.
 Results are displayed for spin-0 DM.
 A notable result is that the yield functions per annihilation are not significantly different for the other spin choices.
 However, the cross-section for the $2\to 3$ process is several orders of magnitude smaller than that of the $2\to 2$ case.
-In addition, the $2 \to 2$ case turns out to better describe the astrophysical data.
-We will thus prioritise this scenario in our presented results.
+We will thus prioritise this latter scenario in our presented results.